a787854/InSAR-on-Sentinel-1-TOPS-data/README.md

 preciseOrbitMaster=The Path to the Master Precise Orbit File

-preciseOrbitSlave=The Path to the S Precise Orbit File
+preciseOrbitSlave=The Path to the Slave Precise Orbit File

 SpecificDemPath=The Path to DEM File (Tiff format only)